DHTMLX/docs-suite/docs/data_collection/api/datacollection_filter_method.md

             - `value` - the value to compare (e.g. a column in a row for Grid)
             - `match` - a pattern to match
             - `item` - a data item the values of which should be compared (e.g. a row)
 - `config: object` - optional, defines the parameters of filtering.
-It may contain two properties:
+It may contain the following properties:
+    - `id: string` - optional, the id of the filter
-    - `add: boolean` - defines whether each next filtering will be applied to the already filtered data (<i>true</i>), or to the initial data (<i>false</i>, default)
+    - `add: boolean` - optional, defines whether each next filtering will be applied to the already filtered data (<i>true</i>), or to the initial data (<i>false</i>, default)
+    - `permanent: boolean` - optional, *true* to make the current filter permanent.
+It will be applied even if the next filtering doesn't have the `add:true` property in its configuration object.
+Such a filter can be removed just with the resetFilter() method
-	- `smartFilter: boolean` defines whether a filtering rule will be applied after adding and editing items of the collection
+	- `smartFilter: boolean` - defines whether a filtering rule will be applied after adding and editing items of the collection. **Deprecated** since v8.2, check [Migration to newer versions](migration.md/#81--82) and replaced with the **permanent** property

+@returns:
+- `id: string` - the id of the filter

 @example:
 // filtering data by a function